Greg-Mukuria/crucial-voyage-docs/data/Current Build/initial.md

 To be deprecated on 7th Aug 2023 for V2

-Our team at Xcelero has been tasked with the creatinon of a fullstack web infrustructure for Crucial Voyages LLC.
+Our team at Xcelero has been tasked with the creation of a full-stack web infrastructure for Crucial Voyages LLC.
 The task will be divided into two sections, the frontend and the backend which will be connected using N2IR system links, so as to simplify the build.

-The designs will be linked below to show what out initial ideas were and what we settled for.
+The designs will be linked below to show what our initial ideas were and what we settled for.

 The build components will be listed here
 - Javascript.